runjumplabs/dreammaker_fx/tutorial/intro.md

 # Introduction
 ------

 Welcome the DreamMaker FX!
-This is an audio platform that makes it very easy to create powerful and unique instrument effects.\s\s
+This is an audio platform that makes it very easy to create powerful and unique instrument effects.

 It is designed to be accesible for experienced programmers and those who have done no programming.

 At its core, this platform is a microprocessor that connects to a powerful SHARC DSP.
 We program the microprocessor using Arduino tools making it very easy.